This post has been updated on October 30, 2023

 These bullet points are your first steps as an email marketer.
 Now you are ready to create an automated workflow and send out email campaigns to your subscriber lists.

-The basic gist of workflows in Drip is there is an infinite number of ways you can create one.
+There are an infinite number of workflows you can create in Drip.
 Isn’t that awesome?

 Yes and no.